gouniverse/hb/README.md

 - Pure GO code
 - No need to transfer HTML files
 - No need to embed HTML files
+- No need for using template files
+- Full reuse of the code

 ## Example